 Why Digitally Savvy Enterprises See Teraco as a Strategic Network Node

-So often discussions about colocation at Teraco focus on quality, service levels and the price of a rack.
+So often discussions about colocation focus on quality, service levels and the price of a rack.
 The problem, however, is that it is not about the rack space.
 The enterprise data centre is dying.
-Gartner predicts that by 2025, 80% of enterprises have down their traditional on-premise data centres, and moved the workloads into the cloud or colocation and facilities.
+Gartner predicts that by 2025, 80% of enterprises will have either downsized or shut down their traditional on-premise data centres, and moved the workloads into the cloud or colocation facilities.

 Dave Cappuccio, Research VP at Gartner | July 26, 2018

 Assuming Gartner is right, is colocation right for your company, right now?

 In days past it was possible to justify keeping computer and storage resources in-house.
 The fibre-based broadband ecosystem was not well developed, wireless mobile wasn’t yet a fit option for connectivity, the cloud was yet to cover the globe, digital channels between consumers and companies were immature, and there were few vendor-neutral data centre facilities driving network efficiencies.
 IT decisions tended to focus on campuses, the staff in them and the WAN links that connected them.

 Today, IT needs to reinvent the enterprise network to enable the business to thrive in a digital world.
 Before we discuss those challenges and how Multi-Tenanted Data Centres (MTDC) with advanced Internet Exchange Points (IXPs) like Teraco play a crucial role, we’d suggest taking a look at some analyses of Costs, Benefits and Risks.